-And the words of the song we sang was holy, holy, holy, merciful and mighty and sitting there on the pew I started stringing words hoping to convey to you what was comforting my soul.
+And the words of the song we sang were holy, holy, holy, merciful, and mighty, and sitting there on the pew I started stringing words hoping to convey to you what was comforting my soul.

 He.
 You know the He who is holy, holy, holy, right?

 3 And one cried unto another, and said, Holy, holy, holy, is the Lord of hosts: the whole earth is full of his glory.

 Happy, happier, happiest.
 There are no such superlatives for holy.
 So the English translators gave us holy, holy, holy.
 Or so I’ve heard.